 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

-This medicine may cause serious types of allergic reactions.
-These reactions can be life-threatening and require immediate medical attention.
-Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your face, arms, legs, eyes, lips, tongue, or throat while you are using this medicine.
+This medicine may cause serious types of allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 Check with your doctor right away if you become sick while taking this medicine, especially with severe or continuing nausea, vomiting, or diarrhea.
 These conditions may cause you to lose too much water or salt and may lead to low blood pressure.
 You can also lose water by sweating, so drink plenty of water during exercise or in hot weather.

 Check with your doctor if you have a fever, chills, or sore throat.
 These may be symptoms of an infection caused by low white blood cells.